cs-4241-2023/a1-gettingstarted/README.md

 This project shows ...

+Note: Buttons may require a second click to work properly, not actually sure why, im guessing I have too much in the scripts for it to register properly the first time.

 ## Technical Achievements
 - **Styled page with CSS**: Rules added for h1, h2, p, ul, iframe, and footer selectors.
 I also took advantage of custom classes and utilized element IDs to give specific rules for specific elements.

 - **Simple Animation**: Made a simple color cycling animation using CSS and it gets triggered by JavaScript.

 - **Other Tags Used/Semantic Tags Used**:
   - 2 Buttons
   - image
   - footer